-Yukihiro Kembo Director: General Manager, CSR Promotion Office
+Yoko Serizawa General Manager, CSR Promotion Office

 We recognize that sustainable raw material procurement is essential for us to fulfil our responsibility to the environment and society, and we view this initiative as a part of our commitment to the efficient use of resources, environmental protection, and corporate social responsibility.
+In a rapidly evolving regulatory environment, we are aware of our responsibility toward all stakeholders to identify and mitigate risks in our supply chain, as well as increasing its transparency.
 This also helps us earn stronger trust from our customers and suppliers.

 We look at the entire supply chain and place emphasis on social and environmental perspectives in the procurement of raw materials.
 We will continue to actively engage in these efforts.

-Number of employees and gender ratio (as of December 31st 2022)
+Number of employees and gender ratio (as of December 31st 2023)